-Our Portfolio and Development Programs
+Our Development Portfolio

-We are leveraging our EEV Platform to create a diverse and expanding pipeline of oligonucleotide, antibody- and enzyme-based programs.
-Included in this pipeline are several of our oligonucleotide programs for the treatment of multiple neuromuscular diseases, including DMD, Pompe disease and DM1.
+We are leveraging our EEV Platform to create a diverse and expanding development portfolio of oligonucleotide-, antibody- and enzyme-based programs.
+Included in this development portfolio are several of our oligonucleotide programs for the treatment of multiple neuromuscular diseases, including DMD, DM1 and Pompe disease.
 In addition, we are exploring oligonucleotide opportunities in immune mediated diseases and oncology.
-The pipeline also includes antibody based intracellular protein degradation programs for oncology.
+The development portfolio also includes antibody based intracellular protein degradation programs for oncology.
 Research efforts include enzyme replacement therapies and CRISPR-Cas.
 The chart below represents a summary of our initial development programs, each of which are wholly owned.